TransferWise Debit Card Review

 - United States

 However, the debit card is currently only available in the UK and Europe.
 We would hope to see it become available in more countries by the end of the year.
 See a full list of the countries it is currently available here.

 How Much Does it Cost?

-While it is free to create a Borderless Account, and to get a TransferWise Debit Card, there are some fees you need to be aware of:
+While it is free to create a Borderless Account, and $14 to order the TransferWise Debit Card, there are also some other fees you need to be aware of:

-- When you're withdrawing money with the card for free, up to £200 and above that amount you get charged 2% of the withdrawal size.
+- When you're withdrawing money from an ATM with the card over $250 NZ dollars per month, you get charged 2% of the withdrawal size.

-- When you first open the account, you must load £20 (or your currency equivalent) to verify your identity.
+- When you first open the account, you'll need to add money (£20 or your currency equivalent) for personal use.

 To read more about TransferWise fees, you can click here.

 Is the TransferWise Debit Card a Good Option?